IntegerAlex/IntegerAlex/README.md

 # Hi there! 👋 I'm Akshat K aka IntegerAlex

-[Brief Introduction]  *I'm passionate about building projects that solve real-world problems.
+# I'm passionate about building projects that solve real-world problems.
 Instead of being tied to frameworks, I believe in understanding the core principles and engineering solutions that fit the unique challenges at hand.
-*

 ## ⚡ My Skills and Technologies